IreneTaPa/IreneTaPa/README.md

 - 👀 I’m interested in finding a Job
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, JS...
 - 📫 How to reach me italavero@hotmail.com

 Connect with me via LinkedIn